Epilepsy

 Does medical cannabis help seizures?
 Evidence from laboratory studies, anecdotal reports, and small clinical studies from a number of years ago suggest that cannabidiol, a non-psychoactive compound of cannabis, could potentially be helpful in controlling seizures.
 More testing needs to be done to ascertain safety levels.
 CBD does interact with some other seizure medicines, so this must also be taken into consideration.
 CBD should not be taken casually as an extra supplement.

-Read more on Medical marijuana and epilepsy (Epilepsy Foundation).
+More on Medical marijuana and epilepsy (Epilepsy Foundation).

-RESEARCH on Epilepsy in AS
+Epilepsy Research in AS

 Due to the high rate of seizures among people who have AS, there is ongoing research on Epilepsy and Angelman Syndrome.
 Some research articles are listed here: